ymorsi7/CaliWageAnalysis/Siddharth/Readme.md

   python run_analysis_state.py --ARIMA
 ```

-Similarly, we can perform all the tests for the second code by replacing 'state' with 'federal'.
+Similarly, we can perform all the tests for the other 2 .py files.